sansaid/beacon/README.md

 ## Mothership

+> 🚧 **UNDER CONSTRUCTION** - the mothership is still being built.
+Please check again later!

 The `mothership` is the manager for all your beacons if you're running in fleet mode.
-It's only accessible through `summonbeacon.com`.
+It's only accessible through `lytbeacon.com`.
 You can do all the things you can do in solo mode with the mothership, except it's applied across all of your beacons.
 If a beacon is down, the mothership needs to decide how to rebuild the service

 ## Service